awjans/awjans.github.io/essays/artificial-nonintelligence.md

 ## VII Future Considerations

 A lot of what I have learned over the years, besides writing elegant code, is how to do repetitive tasks quickly and efficiently.
 But Co-Pilot seems to only look at the current file, and does not look at the project as a whole.
 I think that if it could do that, and help me apply the pattern from one file to another, it would be more useful.
-I harken back to the code generators of the 90s, that took a description of what you wanted, and generated the code for you.
-I think that is the future of
-AI in software engineering, but we are not there yet.
+I hearken back to the code generators of the 90s, that took a description of what you wanted, and generated the code for you.
+I think that is the future of AI in software engineering, but we are not there yet.

 ## VIII Conclusion